savitoh/reference-texts/Software Engineering _Architecture_Design Patterns/README.md

-## Software Engineering / Architecture / Design Patterns
+## Software Architecture and Design

-Seção dedicada a textos relacionados a Engenharia de Software, Arquitetura, Design Patterns e Boas Práticas de código.
+Section with articles about Software Architecture and Design.

 | **Título**  |